rackerlabs/rackspace-how-to/content/cloud-dns/nslookup-checking-dns-records-on-windows.md

     Address:  212.64.133.165

--   The first `Got answer` section of this example is used to get the hostname of the server from which you are requesting the A record from, in this case **cachens1.lon.rackspace.com**.
+-   The first `Got answer` section of this example is used to get the host name of the server from which you are requesting the A record.
+    In this example, the host name is **cachens1.lon.rackspace.com**.
 -   The second `Got answer` section relates to your actual request.
 -   The `HEADER` section contains details about the type of request and its success.